This page is meant to teach you all about Diagonal Seam Tape. Scroll down to find out what it is, the uses, and why I love it.

 The tape is strong, thin, sticks well to almost any surface, and comes off easily.
 Each roll has 10 yards of tape so it should last a really long time.

-The red line in the center is aligned with the needle of your machine, and the black lines on either side are exactly 1/4″ to each side, to represent a 1/4″ seam allowance.
-We went through multiple sizes and tests to make sure the 1/4″ is exact from the centers of each line.
+The red line in the center is aligned with the needle of your machine, and the black lines on either side are 1/4″ to each side from the center of the lines, to represent a 1/4″ seam allowance.
+The black lines won’t replace a piecing foot with a perfect 1/4″, but act as an extra guide.

-The tape removes cleanly, but I recommend removing or replacing the tape often or after each project to avoid any residue on your machine, especially in high temperatures.
+The tape removes cleanly, but I recommend removing or replacing the tape often or after each project to avoid any residue on your machine.
+This tape is not meant to be a permanent fixture on the machine, and long term use without replacement may result in some residue to clean off.

 How to place the seam tape on the machine:

-Cut the tape to make a straight edge, and place the edge of the tape directly in front of the feed dogs of the machine (yes…my machine is super dusty and clear full of lint at the moment!).
+Cut the tape to make a straight edge, and place the edge of the tape directly in front of the feed dogs of the machine.

 Align the red line up with the needle.
 You can use a ruler to make sure it’s lined up, but I find it easy to eyeball it.

-The machine I’m using in this photo is my Juki, and you can see from the photos that the 1/4″ mark on the metal plate is not even close to accurate!
+The machine I’m using in this photo is a Juki, and you can see from the photos that the 1/4″ mark on the metal plate is not even close to accurate.
 It’s at least 1/16″ larger than 1/4″.
 The black line of the seam tape is exactly 1/4″, and it’s so nice to finally have a good 1/4″ seam allowance reference on this machine!

 You can eyeball the tape straight (I do this most of the time), and you can also take a small quilting ruler and line it up with the edge of your presser foot or lines on the metal plate, and just double check that the tape is straight.
 Especially on this machine the markings and presser foot are not straight on my machine, so in this case eyeballing it and using a ruler as a general guide works best.
 Don’t worry if you can’t get it absolutely perfect, your seams should still be just fine.